rflpazini/rflpazini.github.io/content/about.md

 {{< image src="https://i.imgur.com/cnLj286.jpg" alt="Hello Friend" position="left" style="border-radius: 8px; margin-right: 35px; margin-bottom: 35px; margin-top: 25px; max-width: 100%;width: 336px; float: left;-webkit-filter: grayscale(100%); filter: grayscale(100%);" >}}

-**Hey, I’m Rafael Pazini**.
+**Hey, I'm Rafael Pazini**.
 I started as a software engineer back in 2011, working with Flash, AS3 to be more exact.

 Now my career is focused on Backend development.
-I’m currently **Software Engineer** at a streaming platform, Pluto Tv.
-Before that, I worked at Mercado Libre as SWE developing the new checkout flow for the biggest market place in Latim America.
+I'm currently **Software Engineer** at a streaming platform, Pluto Tv.
+Before that, I worked at Mercado Libre as SWE developing the new checkout flow for the biggest market place in Latin America.

+I'm also a **[Docker Captain](https://www.docker.com/captains/rafael-pazini/)**, passionate about containerization and helping the community with best practices and knowledge sharing.

 I'm from Brazil and live in São Paulo with my girlfriend, our lovely dog, and nice plants.

 I love coffee, open source, old cars, and side projects.
-When I’m not working, I like mountain biking, watching movies, and riding in my **VW Bugs**.
+When I'm not working, I like mountain biking, watching movies, and riding in my **VW Bugs**.

 <!-- ## Bio